 State Variations in the Arraignment Process

-Florida law requires that suspects held in custody must be arraigned within 24 hours of the arrest, either in person or by live video feed.
-In California, bail and release is discussed during the arraignment and defendants have the option of having their attorney represent them in their place for misdemeanor charges (but must appear in person for felony charges).
+Florida law requires that suspects in custody have an arraignment within 24 hours of the arrest, either in person or by live video feed.
+In California, bail and release conditions are discussed during the arraignment hearing.
+For misdemeanor offenses, defendants can have their attorney appear on their behalf, but a defendant must appear in person for felony charges.

 The Right to Counsel at Arraignment

 When a criminal defendant faces the possibility of jail time, they have a constitutional right to the help of an attorney (counsel).
 This applies regardless of the defendant's ability to pay.
 If a defendant can't afford to hire a criminal defense lawyer, the court will assign one at no cost.

 These court-appointed attorneys are also known as public defenders or PDs.
 PDs zealously protect a defendant's rights at all stages of the criminal process, including future court dates such as:

 Having a strong legal team in place could change the outcome of your criminal case.
 A defendant's attorney can:

 - Argue for a lower amount of bail

 - Assist a defendant in a plan to post bail

 - Argue mitigating factors in a sentencing hearing

 Even misdemeanor cases can appear on your criminal record.
 Convictions for offenses such as domestic violence or driving under the influence (DUI) may affect where you live and work.
 Contact a seasoned criminal defense attorney in your community.
 They can give you a second legal opinion in your case.
 Or even supplement your court-appointed attorney.